No, Microsoft won't make another Windows phone

 And while the prospect of a future Windows phone remains extremely unlikely, when it comes to the shifting, cutthroat phone world, this upcoming Microsoft Android phone suggests that really, anything could happen.

-Discuss: Don't hold your breath for a Microsoft Windows phone.
-It's not happening
+Discuss: Surface Duo: Don't hold your breath for a Microsoft Windows phone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.